Spirit rose a meter then stepped aside

 - Ascend to a Higher Plane of Existence: What the subject of "★" goes through after his demise.

-- Bittersweet Ending: "I Can't Give Everything Away" is this to the album as well as David Bowie's career as a whole.
-He was eaten away by liver cancer, not knowing what his fate would be while recording ★, and died of the disease shortly after the album's release, but was still able to end things off with one hell of a bang.
-This is most heavily embodied by the closing track, "I Can't Give Everything Away"; Jonathan Barnbrook, who directed the song's music video, had this to say in regards to it:"I saw it as a celebration of David, to say that despite the adversity we face, the difficult things that happen such as David's passing, that human beings are naturally positive, they look forward and can take the good from the past and use it as something to help with the present.
+- Bittersweet Ending: "I Can't Give Everything Away" is this to the album as well as Bowie's career as a whole.
+Jonathan Barnbrook, who directed the song's music video, had this to say in regards to it:"I saw it as a celebration of David, to say that despite the adversity we face, the difficult things that happen such as David's passing, that human beings are naturally positive, they look forward and can take the good from the past and use it as something to help with the present.
 We are a naturally optimistic species and we celebrate the good that we are given."

 - Blind Seer: Invoked by the button-eyed figure Bowie plays in the "★" and "Lazarus" videos.

-- Cluster F-Bomb: "Girl Loves Me", to the point where it directly led to the album being the only one in Bowie's catalog to receive a Parental Advisory sticker."Where the fuck did Monday go?...
+- Cluster F-Bomb: "Girl Loves Me", to the point where it directly led to the album being the only one in Bowie's catalog to receive an Explicit Content sticker."Where the fuck did Monday go?...

 Who the fuck's gonna mess with me?"